 Note!
 If this block cause a

-SecurityException failure is likely because the activity isn’t exported (i.e. private),
+SecurityException failure is likely because the activity isn’t exported,

-it’s disabled or secured by a permission to prevent third-party apps from launching it.
+it’s been temporarily or permanently disabled, or it’s secured by a permission to prevent third-party apps from launching it.

 - Package — package name of the app activity.